amcw7777/h1b-counter/README.md

 3. Missing data or typo: it is the hardest part in the problem.
 The work states information are all good.
 But there are missing or typos in occupation name and SOC code data.

 # Approach
+`preprocess.py`: process raw data, find correct fields, clean data.
+Write records with `'CERTIFIED'` status into processed data:
+1. `STATE`: 'xx' format.
+Inferred from zip code if not valid;
+2. `SOC_CODE`: 'xx-xxxx.xx' format.
+3. `SOC_NAME`: clean as a string
+`data_analyze.py`: analyze processed data:
+1. Infer occupation name from `SOC_CODE` and `SOC_NAME`;
+2. Use `state_counter` and `occupation_counter` hash tables to record frequency of states and occupations;
+3. Sort based on counts and print out top 10 states and occupations.

 ## Data information
 I summarized the field names which are need for this problem for different years.